 If the porcelain coating on the bridge is chipped or fractured, but the bridge is otherwise sound, it may be possible for the dentist to repair the coating.
-Dentists can sometimes repair a fractured pontic as well, as detailed in The Journal of the American Dental Association.
+Dentists can sometimes repair a fractured pontic as well.

 Caring for a New Bridge

 Good oral care habits increase the longevity of a bridge.
-Twice-daily brushing with a toothpaste such as Colgate Total® Advanced Deep Clean Toothpaste ™ can help prevent decay of the abutment teeth, and dentists often recommend a special flossing tool that cleans the gap between the gum and the pontic.
-A regular professional cleaning schedule and a diet that is high in fruits and vegetables also helps to maintain good mouth health.
+Twice-daily brushing with a toothpaste such as Colgate Total Advanced Deep Clean toothpaste can help prevent cavities, plaque and the decay of the abutment teeth.
+In addition, dentists often recommend a special flossing tool that cleans the gap between the gum and the pontic.

 Failing bridges don't repair themselves and only get worse over time, so if your bridge is giving you problems, book an appointment at your dentist's right away.
 He can offer a range of options to restore your confident smile.